matewilk/sqs-test/README.md

 Individual `Span`s ane the `trace map` is visible and shows the relationship between `lambdas` (and `queues` when spans are expanded)
 <img width="1666" alt="Screenshot 2022-06-29 at 13 42 04" src="https://user-images.githubusercontent.com/6328360/176438796-2aab9db2-13db-4a86-bb35-a099ad696560.png">

+## Cleanup

+Run `terraform destroy` to remove infrastructure from the AWS account.